noahlange/tiddlymark/README.md

 ### Running the server

-I have no intention to get much of this running on the client; it operates with the assumption that you're running TiddlyWiki from localhost.
+I have no intention to get much of this running on the client; it operates with the assumption that you're running TiddlyWiki as a server on `localhost`.

 Some peculiarities in how TiddlyWiki handles file loading/deserialization make custom deserializers inordinately difficult; these behaviors needed to be